 Each REB member's primary duty is the protection of the rights and welfare of the individual human beings who are serving as the participants of research.
-In order to fulfill his or her duties, REB members must be versed in regulations governing human participants' protection and biomedical research ethics, and policies germane to human research participant protection.
+In order to fulfill their duties, REB members must be versed in regulations governing human participants' protection and biomedical research ethics, and policies germane to human research participant protection.